Self-Guided Walking Tour of Downtown Vancouver: 9 Must-See Stops

 The Vancouver Court House, now the Vancouver Art Gallery, 1920.
 City of Vancouver Archives #260-1194.018

 The gallery itself holds a collection of over 12,000 artworks, including pieces from legendary Canadian painter Emily Carr.
-The building was the Vancouver Courthouse from 1911-1983, and if you take a walk around the building and you’ll find clues to the building’s past.
-Just behind the gallery is Robson Square, with a sunken public plaza that has a skating rink in winter.
+The building was the Vancouver Courthouse from 1911–1983, and if you take a walk around the building, you’ll find clues to the building’s past, offering both history and architecture enthusiasts a deeper look at the city’s heritage.
+Just behind the gallery is Robson Square, featuring a sunken public plaza that hosts a skating rink in winter and occasional cultural events during the year — making it a lively spot for both locals and visitors.

 Address: 750 Hornby St